Sustainable living: Reproductive choices

 Though it is not always included in discussions of sustainable living, some consider reproductive choices to be a key part of sustainable living.
-Reproductive choices refers, in this case, to the number of children that an individual has, whether they are conceived biologically or adopted.
+Reproductive choices refer, in this case, to the number of children that an individual has, whether they are conceived biologically or adopted.
 Some researchers have claimed that for people living in wealthy, high-consumption countries such as the United States, having fewer children is by far the most effective way to decrease one's carbon footprint, and one's ecological footprint more broadly.
 However, the scholarship that has led to this claim has been questioned, as has the misleading way that it's often been presented in popular newspaper and web articles.
 Some ethicists and environmental activists have made similar arguments about the need for a "small family ethic" and research has found that in some countries, these ecological concerns are leading some people to report having fewer children than they would otherwise, or no children at all.

 However, there have been multiple critiques of the idea that having fewer children is part of a sustainable lifestyle.
 Some argue that it is an example of the kind of Malthusian thinking that has led to coercion and violence in the past (including forced sterilizations and forced abortions), and that it might lead to similar policies that deny women reproductive freedom in the future.
 Additionally, research has found that some environmentalists consider having children, and even having more children than they might otherwise, to be a part of sustainable living.
-They assert that parenting can be an important way that individuals can exert a positive environmental influence, by educating the next generation and as a way to remain engaged in one's commitment to environmental action.
+They assert that parenting can be an important way that individuals can exert a positive environmental influence by educating the next generation and as a way to remain engaged in one's commitment to environmental action.